International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_10_IDS_RuleBook.md

 provides processes and measures to actively contribute to liaisons and to provide value for the IDSA Liaison partners.

-###	How to use IDS?
-Competitive Advantage with Data Sovereignty!
+#### How to use IDS?
+Competitive Advantage with Data Sovereignty ####

 Using IDS, IDS based frameworks, services and offerings means, to make use of trusted data sovereignty for your business or your own offerings.
 So, using IDS in detail is depending on the role, you are going to play in the dedicated data driven continuum.

 Overall, there are some rules and guidelines in common:

 1. Life cycle is defined: There is a common definition on life cycle agreements for IDS based assets, e.g. the IDS standards and services.
 See attachment “Operational Agreements, Life Cycle”

 2. Processes: There are some common definitions of necessary processes e.g. for development, certification, onboarding, operation and usage.
 See attachment “Operational Agreements.
 Processes”

 Typical roles anticipated in an IDS based data driven continuum are described in more detail.
 Included